joetrankang/Recommendation-system/README.md

-# Recommendation-system
+# Recommendation system
-This folder contains all the types of recommendation algorithm and its application
+This repository contains all the types of recommendation algorithm and its application